Going to Australia ?

 During the first decade of the twentieth century, there was no shortage of places to eat in Johannesburg.
 The first low building on the east side of Rissik Street is Wellbourne Grill Rooms.
 However, May and Bob favoured the Grand National Hotel, further along that easten side of the street and situated on the corner of Rissik and Pritchard Streets.
 This was opposite, the 'Thurne Stuttaford Building', the popular upmarket 'Stuttaford Store' which is the tall building on the right.
 The Palace Building with its tall spire can be seen on the left.

 Below is a detail from a later published picture postcard, to show the view looking in the opposite direction i.e. south.
 Grand National Hotel is to the left; the tall building is 'Stuttaford Store' and the General Post Office tower can be seen in the distance.
-In 1903 their postal address was, Post Office Box, 885 or 5 & 6 Place Buildings, Pritchard and Rissik Streets, Johannesburg.
+In 1903 the Grand National Hotel's postal address was, Post Office Box, 885 or 5 & 6 Place Buildings, Pritchard and Rissik Streets, Johannesburg.

 The Message